gvkunchev/birthday_organizer/README.md

     ```kubectl get pods``` -> Take a note of the pod
     ```kubectl exec -i -t birthday-organizer-django-69f5c67b88-cbl7l -- /bin/bash```

-TODO: Hide secrets (Django key and DB credentials)
-      Take the actual code and include it
+TODO: Take the actual code and include it
       Refactor the actual code
       Include email alerts and some kind of Google Authentication